 Spectrum

-• A visible spectrum of colours is produced naturally when light is refracted by a prism or by raindrops.
+• This spectrum is naturally produced when light refracts through a prism or raindrops.

-• The continuous distribution of colours in a spectrum is a result of the fact that visible light consists of a range of wavelengths, rather than distinct, separate colours.
+• The continuous distribution of colours in a spectrum arises because visible light consists of a range of wavelengths, rather than distinct, separate colours.

-• A diagram of spectral colours is usually presented in the form of a spectrum, a linear band organised by wavelength with red at one end and violet at the other.
+• Diagrams of spectral colours are usually presented as spectra: elongated linear bands with red at one end and violet at the other, allowing viewers to see as many colour gradations as possible.

 • The process of separating light into its constituent colours is called dispersion.